KIP 245: Transaction Bundle

 txs after incorporating bundles: [ 1 2 [ T BG ] 3 [ LG A S BG ] 4 ]

-Originally, snapshot is generated before executing each transaction.
-For bundles, we take a snapshot before executing a bundle, and when any transaction fails, recover the state to the last snapshot.
+Originally, a snapshot is generated before executing each transaction.
+For bundles, we take a snapshot before executing a bundle, and if any transaction fails, we recover the state to the last snapshot.

 // work.commitBundleTransaction(bundle, ...)